pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 Yes, I know, *use the preamble that's appropriate for your paper*, i.e. load only the packages that you need.
 However, at some point your LaTeX preamble (for the uninitiated, the set of packages you specify for LaTeX to use to do things not covered by the default compiler) will be a set of packages that you always use.
 Rather than having one document from where you copy-paste your preamble time after time, just store it locally.
-For isntance, suppose that your preamble you use for everything is as follows:
+For instance, suppose that your preamble you use for everything is as follows:

 ```
 \usepackage{fontspec}